hyperspy/hyperspy/docs/users/intro.rst

     s.plot()

-To navigate in a spectrum image you can either use the pointer of the navigator window or the numpad cursors **when numlock is active**.
+It is possible to change the coordiantes of the spectrum figure by dragging the cursor or by using the numpad arrows when **when numlock is on and the spectrum figure is on focus**.
+When using the numpad arrows the PgUp and PgDw keys change the size of the step.

+When exploring a 2D SI of high spatial resolution the default size of the cursors can be too small to be dragged or even seen.
+It is possible to change the size of the cursors by pressing the '+' and '-' keys  **when the navigator windows is on focus**.

-You can add an extra cursor to the navigator by pressing 'e' while the navigator figure is focused.
+An extra cursor can be added by pressing 'e'  **when numlock is on and the spectrum figure is on focus**.
+Pressing the 'e' key again will remove the extra cursor.

 ..
 NOTE::
     If you prefer that 2D maps in gray scale type: